 Walzer, like other just war theorists before him, is trying to work out an ethical system which avoids either a total pacifism, such as might even rule out both self-defence (Aquinas’ example) and administration of civilian justice, or else collapse into moral tragedy.
 Tragedy in the sense of conflicting moral imperatives4 will, presumably, always be with us, but it surely makes sense to try to avoid leaving issues effectively unresolved where possible.
 Not only deontological pacifism which Walzer seeks to avoid but also a deontological bar on even deliberate killing – or injury – of innocents is liable, not least through prohibiting intention of actions with ‘bad’ effects for sake of a ‘good’ outcome, to lead to moral tragedies.
 One of the apparent merits of a consequentialist approach to ethics is that it seems to offer an escape from moral tragedies.
 On the lines of a hybrid ethical system which I have tried to argue for elsewhere5, providing scope for strong principles like prohibition on killing of innocents but leaving a consequentialist backstop for especially intractable cases (which could minimise the tragedy problem), I propose a form of practical reason which could cement the grounding for justifable war through consideration of practicalities, not least changing practicalities.
 It bears repetition to say again that this would be ‘practical reason’ of a quite different kind from Kant’s conception of moral laws which can prescribe what must be done in practical situations.

 The argument here begins with a point limited in ethical terms, but subsequently spreading out.
 Some of Walzer’s critics have objected to his just war theory being based only on the nation state and interstate relations.
-As a practical point, I concur with these objectors since the global economy and global problems including terrorism, traffic in women and children, torture, and ecology as well as global finance, are spiralling out of the nation-state’s control.
+As a practical point, I concur with these objectors since the global economy and global problems including terrorism, traffic in women and children, torture, use of mercenaries, and ecology as well as global finance, are spiralling out of the nation-state’s control.
 Partly as a direct result of that, war is increasingly likely to involve combatants who are not bona fide ‘belligerents’ in the conventional sense.
 In the future this development would be likely to render Walzer’s theory irrelevant.
 But any such point presents us with the philosophical theme that an ethical theory such as Walzer seeks, incorporating fundamental values like justice and respect for personhood (of women as well as men), needs to be adjustable to take account of practical considerations including the actual, and most probable future, structure of political organisations and sub-organisations.
 By their nature, it is hard for deontological – as distinct from virtue based or consequentialist – ethical theories to do that.
 A deontological approach depends upon precise definitions of just what is good and obligatory (or bad and forbidden) in all circumstances, and it is then hard to make adjustments.

 This does not, thus far, necessarily preclude a priori moral arguments even if it already impinges on their practical relevance.
 The more general practical point, and the one which really matters for restricting (moral) permission for war to a form of justifiable war, in contrast to either pacifism or some idea of martial virtue such as the samurai ethic, is that technology; including military technology, has a profound impact even upon what Walzer would see as ‘thin’ universal ethics.